 What to Do Following a Diagnosis of Lead Poisoning

-The first step that needs to be taken when you or your child has been diagnosed with lead contamination is to determine the source of the contamination.
+Determining the source of contamination is the first step required when you or your child has been diagnosed with lead exposure.
 If you have multiple children, it is imperative that you have your entire family tested to reduce the likelihood that each of your children suffers injuries.
 If the contamination is due to the poor maintenance of your building or its environment, you may have grounds to file a lawsuit against the property owner.
-Paint used before the 1980s, old toys and worn lead pipes are common sources of lead exposure as well as contaminated soil near major roads and intersections.
+Paint used before the 1980s, old toys, and used lead pipes are conventional sources of lead exposure as well as contaminated soil near major roads and intersections.
 In addition to filing a claim against the property owner, you may also have a claim against the manufacturer or distributor of any items tainted with lead.

 Contact us today to arrange a free consultation with one of our Chicago lead poisoning attorneys to learn more about how we can help, what legal options are available and how we would proceed with your case.
 We work solely on a contingency basis, which means that we will never accept or request an attorney’s fee unless we have successfully secured damages on your behalf.
 If we cannot collect for you, our services will be free of charge.